9.4. Syslog message¶

 First, Grok parser tries to parse message header and if no syntax errors found goes to the message body.

-There are many patterns of Syslog messages from different vendors already collected in the syslogServer.processors
+There are many patterns of Syslog messages from different vendors already collected in the syslogServer.processors,

-so Grok parser applies them first and if no pattern matches the message it applies patterns from the grok.conf
+so Grok parser applies them first and if no pattern matches the message it applies patterns from the grok.conf file.

 The following code block shows fields Grok parser extracts from the message